Search Site

 Learn the tips and resources for practicing the SAT in order to improve your score.

 Most colleges use standardized test scores as a key component in the college applications process.
 Though this can be a stressful point for many students, the good news is that SAT® practice can significantly raise a score.
-The College Board® and Khan Academy have released data linking Official Digital SAT Prep on Khan Academy to substantial score gains from the PSAT/NMSQT® to the SAT.
+College Board® and Khan Academy have released data linking Official Digital SAT Prep on Khan Academy to substantial score gains from the PSAT/NMSQT® to the SAT.
 The extensive analysis included nearly 250,000 students from the graduating class of 2017 who took the PSAT/NMSQT and the SAT in the past year.
 Students who practiced 20 hours on Official SAT Practice achieved an average 115-point score gain on the SAT – nearly double the average gain among students who didn’t use Khan Academy.

 Shorter periods of practice also correlate with meaningful score gains.
 For example, 6-8 hours of practice on Official SAT Practice is associated with an average 90-point increase.
 And even more encouraging, score improvement gains were consistent across gender, family income levels, race and ethnicity, and parental education.